 Many of the musicians I know tour the world playing with some of the biggest names in the business.
 They don’t have a consistent daily home life.
 Many times, they’ve left home for a week or maybe a year.
 While it seems great and amazing to a person not in this biz, this lifestyle has many challenges: Relationships can suffer, re-integration is sometimes tough, and learning how to invest usually isn’t a huge focus, if even a concern.

-Some of my Funding Partners fall into this category, it seems that they’ve taken a very active ‘passive strategy” that works well for this life/career.
-I’ve gotten good feedback from them on how Private Lending fits well within their lifestyle.
+Some of my friends fall into this category, it seems that they’ve taken a very active ‘passive strategy” that works well for this life/career.
+I’ve gotten good feedback from them on how passive real estate investing fits well within their lifestyle.
 Most didn’t start with huge amounts of money to invest, either.
 The big thing they did?
 They started.

 Most of the musicians I know that don’t begin, blame it on many things: “I don’t understand…” or “It’s too risky…”.
 Sometimes, it’s the ‘Analysis of Paralysis’: “Let me look at it for a while…” is a familiar one.
 These are all very legitimate concerns.
 But these are NOT reasons for not getting started!
 If you’ve read this far, you might actually be interested in learning more… and you’re willing to invest the time.
 That’s the way investing works.
 It starts with education.
 Here’s an easy way to start: